SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 	    return URL;
          }

-    	Eg. If you use Tomcat then it would look something like this [http]://localhost:[port number]/Your_App_Name/index.html
+    	Eg. If you use Tomcat then it would look something like this:
+	    [http]://localhost:[port number]/Your_App_Name/index.html

     5.Run on server.
 As Heroku supports postgreSQL database for the application, this application has been fully configured on its terms. kindly change it as per your requirements.